Membership

 Naomi Shields, MD

 Naomi N. Shields, MD, of San Antonio, Texas, is a highly regarded orthopaedic surgeon and humanitarian.
 Dr. Shields served in the military as a general medical officer at Rhein Main AFB in Germany.
-Upon her return, she was the first woman in the orthopaedic surgery residency program at Wilford Hall USAF Medical Center in Texas and went on to complete a foot and ankle orthopaedic fellowship at the Medical College of Wisconsin.
+Upon her return, she was the first woman in the orthopaedic surgery residency program at Wilford Hall USAF Medical Center in Texas and went on to complete a foot and ankle fellowship at the Medical College of Wisconsin.
 Dr. Shields continues to give back by participating in the Orthopaedic Foot & Ankle Foundation's Overseas Outreach Project to Vietnam almost every year.
-In addition, she served as president of the Foundation, a member-at-large on both the AOFAS and AAOS Boards of Directors, and a member of several committees.
+In addition, she served as President of the Foundation, a Member-at-Large on both the AOFAS and AAOS Boards of Directors, and a member of several committees.

 2020 Career Development Award